GitbookIO/va-nextjs-clerk/README.md

 ### Clerk setup

-1. Create a new application in Clerk — you can have a free one, for demo purposes! — and set it up with a handful of providers: this demo uses GitHub, Google and the Email providers.
+1. Create a new application in Clerk — you can have a free one, for demo purposes — and set it up with a handful of providers: this demo uses GitHub, Google and the Email providers.
 2. In the **API Keys** section, choose "Next.js" to retrieve your Clerk API keys.
 3. Copy the `.env.local.example` to `.env.local` and replace the API keys with yours.

 ### Creating the JWT template on Clerk

 Clerk offers JWT templates to customize how tokens are signed.
-It allows to **define the secret key used to sign the token so that GitBook can verify the validity of th token**.
+It allows to **define the secret key used to sign the token so that GitBook can verify the validity of JWT tokens**.

 Create a new JWT template:
 1. Go to your Clerk dashboard.